JackDSnyder/stylegan2-face-generation/README.md

 - `start_seed`: Starting seed number
 - `truncation`: Controls variation vs. quality (lower = more average/higher quality)
 - `output_dir`: Where to save generated images

-## Notes

-- The generated images will be saved in the `generated_images` directory
-- A truncation value of 0.7 provides a good balance between quality and diversity
-- Lower truncation values (e.g., 0.5) produce more consistent, higher quality faces
-- Higher truncation values (e.g., 0.8-1.0) produce more diverse but potentially lower quality faces

 ## Model